MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

 When focused on a municipality that contains data, the bottom of the screen will show a table with the first 10 buildings ranked by greatest solar potential radiation.
 That's the default sorting criterion, but the user can change it in two different ways, described in the next sections.

-#TODO: image of building data on the map

 The main functionalities are:

 - View building data in a table format and manipulate its sorting criteria.